RelativityOne technical overview

 Client domains

-The client domains feature enables Relativity to deliver more powerful managed service offerings for enterprise customers in a single RelativityOne instance by providing an easier way to securely isolate users, workspaces, groups, and matters by client.
+The client domains feature enables Relativity to deliver more powerful managed service offerings for service providers in a single RelativityOne instance by providing an easier way to securely isolate users, workspaces, groups, and matters by clients.

 Implementing client domains requires an additional license from Relativity ODA LLC.
 Each client domain license is unique, and client domains can have different terms encoded on their license keys.
 The license for a client domain is unrelated to any other license for Relativity (e.g., number of seats).
 Client domain licenses are not transferable from one client to another.
 To request a new client domain, you must submit a RelativityOne request via the Community site as detailed in the following knowledge article.